 Committed to making Iraq safe and prosperous again

 During the regime of Saddam Hussein, news reports in the mid-1990s told of a public health and humanitarian crisis in Iraq compounded by comprehensive United Nations trade sanctions.
 Children who were dangerously ill could not receive adequate life-saving health care, young people were unable to attend school due to poverty or a lack of basic necessities, and a significant part of the country was malnourished.
-Iraqis were cut off from the outside world while human rights defenders or others who dared to speak freely were jailed or killed by Saddam Hussein’s regime.
+Iraqis were cut off from the outside world while human rights defenders who dared to speak freely were jailed or killed by Saddam Hussein’s regime.